Technology can benefit both caregivers and the people they care for. But, how?

 While introducing your loved one to new technology, try reviewing online safety and technology tips with them so that they can steer clear of elder fraud when using a new device or application.

-If your loved one has a lot of and mobility issues, convincing your loved one on using technology for virtual visits with a may help them understand the value of using technology.
+If your loved one has a lot of health problems and mobility issues, convincing your loved one on using technology for virtual visits with a health care provider may help them understand the value of using technology.

-While your needs may change over time, technology solutions will continue to evolve.
-It’s important for family to be open-minded in using technology for , building , and improving overall .
+While your caregiving needs may change over time, technology solutions will continue to evolve.
+It’s important for family caregivers to be open-minded in using technology for social activities, building social ties, and improving overall social connectedness.

-Finding new opportunities to involve technology in you and your loved one’s daily routine can help relieve stress and improve for both of you.
+Finding new opportunities to involve technology in you and your loved one’s daily routine can help relieve stress and improve health outcomes for both of you.

-Staying connected, engaged, and healthy is just as important for you as the as it is for the you’re caring for.
-If your loved one is struggling with accepting technology as a way to virtually interact with others, try holding an stressing how you feel it would benefit their and .
+Staying connected, engaged, and healthy is just as important for you as the caregiver as it is for the older adult you’re caring for.
+If your loved one is struggling with accepting technology as a way to virtually interact with others, try holding an intervention stressing how you feel it would benefit their quality of life and social capital.

-By explaining your reasons thoroughly, you may receive the you require from your loved one to invest in the right technology for both of you.
-Be sure to mention how staying socially isolated from and can have on their health and that technology can help build those again.
+By explaining your reasons thoroughly, you may receive the validation you require from your loved one to invest in the right technology for both of you.
+Be sure to mention how staying socially isolated from family members and close friends can have negative impacts on their health and that technology can help build those social ties again.

 So no matter if you and your loved one are based in New York, and the rest of the family is located in Texas, technology can help you stay connected with relatives and friends across the world.